JoyC177/ATCS/README.md

 		    [--seed SEED] [--tensorboard_logs LOG_DIR] [--debug]

 optional arguments:
   --model MODEL                   Name of the encoder model to use.
-Options: ['aweencoder', 'LSTM', 'BiLSTM', 'BiLSTMMax'].
+Options: ['aweencoder', 'LSTM', 'BiLSTM', 'BiLSTMmax'].
 Default is 'aweencoder'.
   --train                         Force a training loop to overwrite existing models.
 Default is set to False.
   --learning_rate LR              Learning rate for the optimizer to use.
 Default is 0.1.
   --lr_decay LR_DECAY             Learning rate decay applied after each epoch.
 Default is 0.99.